perillaroc/porter/README.md

 > Porter is perillaroc-data-converter

-A simple data convert tool which is used to convert GRADS binary data to MICAPS data.
+A simple GrADS binary data tool for processing and trancoding.

+It is currently supported to convert GrADS binary data to [MICAPS](http://www.micaps.cn) type 4 data.

 ## Installation

-Install porter using:
+Download the latest code from Github and install using:

 ```bash
 python setup.py install